 3. ARB CKMP12 – Highest Quality Portable Air Compressor

 ARB’s CKMP12 is billed as a high-performance portable air compressor made for off-road driving situations like adjusting tire pressures or powering air tools.
 The air compressor is quite light so that you can manually move it around your vehicle, at the same time mounting it to a flatbed and cabin floor is allowed.
 The CKMP12 is packed with installation kits for both options.

-The price of this model is higher than the others we’ve reviewed for this guide, but there’s a number of features that make it a good value.
+The price of this model is higher than the others I’ve reviewed for this guide, but there’s a number of features that make it a good value.
 It comes in both 12V and 24V configurations depending on the amount of power you need, and the duty cycle on this compressor is 100%, which means you’ll be able to run it continuously once its storage tank is fully charged.
-That power doesn’t translate into noise, though, and this turned out to be one of the quieter models we tested.
+That power doesn’t translate into noise, though, and this turned out to be one of the quieter models I tested.

 The CKMP12 delivers 2.18 CFM of airflow at 29 PSI, making it an efficient tire pump.
 It's designed for outdoor environments with both water and dust resistant seals that ensure that it's long-lasting, and its Teflon piston design also means the likelihood of motor failure is low.
 It comes with a 19-foot air hose so you can reach all four tires on large trucks.

 4. SuperFlow MV-50 by Q Industries – Most Affordable Medium-Sized 12V Off-Road Tire Pump